Sue9104/web-manual/interface/root.md

 ![](/assets/interface.root.png)

-Operation:
+Operations:

 - **Search Existed User by Email**: click 'Search' button

 - **Add New User**: click "New User" button

-- **Enable/Disable User**: User can login with this button on.
+- **Activate/Deactivate User**: User can login with this button on.
 Otherwise user can not login, but their records and operations are still reservered.

 - **Reset Password**: this button will reset user password to "123456".